← Enigma I

 It is shown in the above diagram in black (A-Z).

-The official German notation, as engraved on the circumference of the UKW,
+The German notation, engraved on the circumference of the UKW,

 is shown in blue.
-This notation was used in the German code books and moves
+This notation was used in the German key lists and moves

 UKW-D was primarily used by the German Air Force, the Luftwaffe.